Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 updated_at: datetime

-Notice the separation of concerns: TaskCreate is what clients send when creating a task, TaskUpdate allows partial updates (all fields optional), and TaskResponse is what the API returns.
-This is a critical design pattern — never expose your internal data model directly.
+The separation of concerns is important: TaskCreate represents what clients send when creating a task, TaskUpdate allows partial updates (all fields optional), and TaskResponse represents what the API returns.
+This is a critical design pattern; the internal data model should never be exposed directly.

 Build the CRUD Endpoints